jfgreen/jfgreen.uk/content/why-data-engineering.md

 [continuous delivery for machine learning][8].

 Beyond just technology, the shape of collaboration is evolving also.
-Instead of having a central team who manges pipelines, many are now embedding data data engineers in product teams.
+Instead of having a central team who manages pipelines, many are now embedding data data engineers in product teams.

 ### Being excited about data